-By overstaying your permitted duration without making effort to renew your stay, you will be “out of status”.
-Being out if status is the same as saying you are not legally recognized at all.
+By overstaying your permitted duration without making effort to renew your stay, you will be "out of status".
+Being out of the status is the same as saying you are not legally recognized at all.
 It makes you an illegal agent and may expose you to various penalties.

-A Visa Run is a crafty method user by visitors in countries where visas are not required to extend the stay illegally.
-The way it works, before the legal duration ends, visitors cross to a neighbouring country.
+A Visa Run is a crafty method used by visitors in countries where visas are not required to extend the stay illegally.
+The way it works, before the legal duration ends, visitors cross to a neighboring country.
 When they return, they come in fresh, with a new clock ticking.
 In other words, they reset the duration.

 This might seem clever, but it actually isn't.
 The governments of many countries are working hard to make this harder.
 Also, when the immigration services discover that this is what you're doing, you may be restricted and denied reentry.

 It is simply not a sustainable long term plan.
 It is always best to follow the legal route.
 Following the legal immigration protocol would give you peace of mind while you keep staying in a foreign country.

 Legally, all you have to do is apply in time.
 There are people who wait for too long before applying for an extension/renewal on their stay.
 Don't let this be you.
 It's always easier to process this extension when you apply in time.
 That means you are still legally allowed in the country, and by the time the Visa is renewed, you should still be within the law.

 So, what is the right time to apply?
 To be safe, 2 months in advance is great.
 This is because you cannot fully envisage what may come up sometimes.
 By applying in time, you should get any issue sorted out well in time.